I'm married with two furbabies. I love music, old movies, and old TV shows.

 This song really describes my love for my husband.
 My love for him, and his love for me, really can't be explained but this song does a really good job at coming close to it.

-Fun fact: I've listened to this song about ten times on YouTube while doing this Hub.
-It's how much I love this song.
+Fun fact: I've listened to this song about 10 times on YouTube while writing this article.
+That's how much I love this song.

-"Someone To Watch Over Me" is composed by George Gershwin, with lyrics by Ira Gershwin.
-It is originally from the musical, Oh, Kay! from 1926, where it was introduced by Gertrude Lawrence.
+"Someone to Watch Over Me" is composed by George Gershwin, with lyrics by Ira Gershwin.
+It is originally from the musical, Oh, Kay!, from 1926, where it was introduced by Gertrude Lawrence.
 When George Gershwin first wrote the song, he approached it with an uptempo jazz tune but his brother, Ira, suggested it would work better as a ballad.
 And it did.
-It has been preformed by numerous artists since it's debut in 1926.
+It has been performed by numerous artists since its debut in 1926.

 Frank's voice is just perfect for this song.
 It makes me swoon.
 It comes close to making me faint like a hen.

 And now that I have my husband, I've got my someone to watch over me.
-(Say it with me now: awwwww)
+(Say it with me now: awww.)

-"Fly Me To the Moon" was written by Bart Howard in 1954 and was first recorded by Kaye Ballard.
-It's original title was "In Other Words" but since it became popularly known as "Fly Me To the Moon", the publishers officially changed the title.
-Johnny Mathis' recording of "Fly Me To the Moon" was the first to appear on a label in 1956.
+"Fly Me to the Moon" was written by Bart Howard in 1954 and was first recorded by Kaye Ballard.
+Its original title was "In Other Words," but since it became popularly known as "Fly Me to the Moon" the publishers officially changed the title.
+Johnny Mathis's recording of this song was the first to appear on a label in 1956.

 © 2012 Jamie Sykes